mrkaleArduinoLib/gbj_tm1638/README.md

 None

 #### Example
 Handler is defined in a sketch as a standalone procedure.
-Only registering that method makes a hadler from it.
+Only registering that method makes a handler from it.

 ``` cpp
 gbj_tm1638 Sled = gbj_tm1638();